polyglotdev/kubernetes-course/README.md

 You can throttle compute, but you cannot throttle data.
 So that makes CPU a compressible resource.
 Therefore memory is an incompressible resource.
 Without a limit of how much memory the pod can use, it will use all of the memory on the node.
 And if other containers do the same, it will cause the node to run out of memory.
 Pods would just start dying off.

 We normally don't want to place a limit on the CPU.
-Rememmber that CPU is a compressible resource.
+Remember that CPU is a compressible resource.
 So if the node happens to have some extra CPU we would want the application to use it.

 > 🎮 A tip for when you want to understand what a field in the YAML means is to use the `kubectl explain` command.